labstack/echox/website/content/guide/cookies.md

 Cookies were designed to be a reliable mechanism for websites to remember stateful information (e.g. items added to the shopping cart in an online store) or to record the user's browsing activity (such as clicking particular buttons, logging in, or user previously visited pages of the website).
-Cookies can also store form content a user has previously entered, such as username, credit card number, address or even password.
+Cookies can also store form content a user has previously entered, such as username, gender, age, address, etc.

 ## Cookie Attributes